splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 .. meta::
     :description: How to use the Metric Finder and Metadata Catalog to find, view, and edit information about metrics metadata in Splunk Observability Cloud.

-The Splunk Infrastructure Monitoring Metric Finder and Metadata Catalog makes it quick and easy to find the metrics you monitor, across infrastructure and over diverse applications and sources.
-This topic shows you how to leverage the Metric Finder and Metadata Catalog to find, view, and edit information about the metadata in your system.
+Splunk Observability Cloud's :ref:`Metric Finder <metric-finder>` and :ref:`Metadata Catalog <metadata-catalog>` make it quick and easy to find, view, and edit the metrics and metadata you monitor, across infrastructure and over diverse applications and sources.

-See the following sections for more information on how to:

-- :ref:`metric-finder`

-- :ref:`metadata-catalog`
+For more information about metrics, see :ref:`metrics-landing`.

+In Observability Cloud you can also access the following features:

+- Use dashboards to see groupings of charts and visualizations of metrics.
+To learn more, see :ref:`dashboards`.
+- Use navigators to see a data-driven visualization of resources in your environment that are visible to Infrastructure Monitoring.
+To learn more, see :ref:`use-navigators-imm`.
+- Use global search to search all available data.

 .. _metric-finder: